zoobzio/pipz/README.md

 # pipz

-Build fast, type-safe processing pipelines in Go with zero dependencies.
+Build fast, type-safe processing pipelines in Go with zero dependencies and dynamic runtime modification.

 pipz provides a simple way to build composable data pipelines that transform, validate, and process your data through a series of operations.
-No global state, no magic, just clean functional composition.
+Pipelines can be modified at runtime for conditional processing, A/B testing, and performance optimization.
+No global state, no magic, just clean functional composition with dynamic adaptability.

 ```go
 // Create a pipeline